Richard Curtis: Film career

 Curtis' next film was also for Working Title, which has remained his artistic home ever since.
 1997's Bean brought Mr. Bean to the big screen and was a huge hit around the world.
 He continued his association with Working Title writing the 1999 romantic comedy Notting Hill, starring Hugh Grant and Julia Roberts, which broke the record set by Four Weddings and a Funeral to become the top-grossing British film.
 The story of a lonely travel bookstore owner who falls in love with the world's most famous movie star was directed by Roger Michell.

 Curtis next co-wrote the screen adaptation of the international bestseller Bridget Jones's Diary for Working Title.
 Curtis knew the novel's writer Helen Fielding and has credited her with saying that his original script for Four Weddings and a Funeral was too upbeat and needed the addition of the titular funeral.

 Two years later, Curtis re-teamed with Working Title to write and direct Love Actually.
 Curtis has said in interviews that the sprawling, multi-character structure of Love Actually owes a debt to his favourite film, Robert Altman's Nashville.
-The film featured a "Who's Who" of UK actors, including Hugh Grant, Colin Firth, Bill Nighy, Emma Thompson, Liam Neeson, Andrew Lincoln, Alan Rickman and Keira Knightley, in a loosely connected series of stories about people in and out of love in London in the weeks leading up to Christmas.
+The film featured a large ensemble cast of prominent UK actors, including Grant, Colin Firth, Bill Nighy, Emma Thompson, Liam Neeson, Andrew Lincoln, Alan Rickman and Keira Knightley, in a loosely connected series of stories about people in and out of love in London in the weeks leading up to Christmas.
 Its regular festive screening has seen it labelled as being arguably a modern-day Christmas staple.